sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Welp guess you suddenly had to learn to walk with legs that didn't bend the way you're used to.
 Fuck.

 And... you had hooves.
 So that was what you heard - hard... bone?
+Keratin?
 You weren't sure - that made up your feet hitting the floor.

 Well, this was going to be something.